kapucoin/Kapu-Monitor-Delegate/README.md

-# Kapu Monitor "FORK Shift Checker"
+# Kapu Monitor Delegate  "FORK Shift Checker"
 Current version: 2.0

 This script checks the status of your Kapu Monitor Delegate by using PHP.<br>